cdzombak/driveway-monitor/README.md

 #### Movement vector

 A track's movement vector is calculated from the center of the prediction box at the start of the track, to the center of the most recent prediction box in the track.
-It has two properties, `length` and `direction`.
+It has three properties: `length`, `direction`, and `direction360`.

 ##### `length`